Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Numerical setup and examples

 Now we consider a simple mechanical structure model driven by a random disturbance in the form of a transport process, simulating seismic ground-motion excitations, inspired by the model in \cite{BogdanoffGoldbergBernard1961} (see also \cite[Chapter 18]{NeckelRupp2013} and \cite{HousnerJenning1964} with this and other models).

-There are a number of models for earthquake-type forcing, such as the ubiquotous Kanai-Tajimi and the Clough-Penzien models, where the noise has a characteristic spectral density, determined by the mechanical properties of the ground layer.
-The ideia, from \cite{Kanai1957}, is that the spectrum of the noise at bedrock is characterized by a constant pattern, while at the ground surface it is modified by the vibration property of the ground layer.
+There are a number of models for earthquake-type forcing, such as the ubiquitous Kanai-Tajimi and the Clough-Penzien models, where the noise has a characteristic spectral density, determined by the mechanical properties of the ground layer.
+The ideia, from \cite{Kanai1957} and \cite{Tajimi1960}, is that the spectrum of the noise at bedrock is characterized by a constant pattern, while at the ground surface it is modified by the vibration property of the ground layer.
 This interaction between the bedrock and the ground layer is modeled as a stochastic oscillator driven by a zero-mean Gaussian white noise, and whose solution leads to a noise with a characteristic power spectrum.

-We follow, however, the Bogdanoff-Goldberg-Bernard model, which takes the form of a transport process noise.
-We chose the later so we can illustrate the improved convergence for such type of noise, complementing the other examples.
+We follow, however, the Bogdanoff-Goldberg-Bernard model, which takes the form of a transport process noise and models qualitatively well the main shock and subsequent aftershocks.
+We chose the later not only because of its realistic modeling but also so we can illustrate the improved convergence for such type of transport noise, complementing the other examples.
 The noise is described in more details shortly.
 Let us first introduce the model for the vibrations of the mechanical structure.

 A single-storey building is considered, with its ground floor centered at position $M_t$ and its ceiling at position $M_t + X_t$.
 The random process $X_t$ refers to the motion relative to the ground.
 The ground motion $M_t$ affects the motion of the relative displacement $X_t$ as an excitation force proportional to the ground acceleration $\ddot M_t$.
 The damping and elastic forces are in effect within the structure.
 In this framework, the equation of motion for the relative displacement $X_t$ of the ceiling of the single-storey building takes the form